Ares-Chang/use/README.en-US.md

 - [Anyway](https://anyway.fm/) - JJ & Leon talk about tech, life, and everything in between.
 - [半拿铁 | 商业沉浮录](https://podcasts.apple.com/cn/podcast/%E5%8D%8A%E6%8B%BF%E9%93%81-%E5%95%86%E4%B8%9A%E6%B2%89%E6%B5%AE%E5%BD%95/id1615939013) - Financial media and Internet veterans to accompany you to chat about business.
 - [Beyond Code](https://bento.me/beyondcode) - Beyond Code is a programmer chat podcast co-hosted by GeekPlux and Randy.
+- [Web Worker](https://podcasts.apple.com/cn/podcast/web-worker-%E5%89%8D%E7%AB%AF%E7%A8%8B%E5%BA%8F%E5%91%98%E9%83%BD%E7%88%B1%E5%90%AC/id1586927144) - The Web Worker Podcast is a front-end Chinese audio podcast where several front-end programmers chat.
+The program will focus on the field of programmers, chat about information, talk about the workplace, talk about technology selection...
+As long as it is related to web development, you can talk about it.